hepplerj/Dissertation/chapters/manuscript-intro.md

     email: jason.heppler@gmail.com
 ...

+This is a story about a place in flux.

 Wallace Stegner no longer recognized Santa Clara Valley in 1965.
 From his home in the foothills of the Santa Cruz Mountains, the Stanford creative writing professor lamented the urban sprawl that had overtaken the Valley.
 "The